kosi-libs/Kodein/README.md

 - Stop caring about dependency initialization order
 - Easily bind classes or interfaces to their instance or provider
 - Easily debug your dependency bindings and recursions

+Kodein provides extensions to be integrable into:

+- Android

 An example is always better than a thousand words: